-Table A - Installation Depth Requirements for a Flavel Kenilworth, Linear, Caress, Calypso, Rhapsody, Opulence or Expression "Plus" being installed into a brick built chimney, requiring 12.0 litres of debris collection volume (figure 2)
+Table A - Installation Depth Requirements for a Flavel Decadence "Plus" being installed into a brick built chimney, requiring 12.0 litres of debris collection volume (figure 2)

 When installing this product into a builders opening / brick-built chimney, the depth required is a minimum of 170mm.
 The 12.0 litres of debris collection volume is achieved by the space available taper down the sides of the firebox.
-This depth can be reduced to 120mm if the black 50mm spacer frame is used.
-This spacer frame can be purchased from Flavel Fires as an optional extra.
 This appliance is suitable for use in fireplaces fitted with an existing chairbrick without the need for removal of the chairbrick, providing the minimum depth of the fireplace exceeds 260mm.
 If the depth is less than 260mm then the spacer (optional) must be used to give a minimum clearance from the rear of the fire to the rear of the chairbrick of at least 90mm to allow sufficient space for the collection of debris which may fall down the chimney.
 The fireplace must be checked to ensure that no part of the chairbrick is within 50mm of the flue outlet of the fire when installed.

 For example, if the appliance was to be fitted into a 370mm wide opening (without a chairbrick), the depth required would be 170mm.
-See fig. 2 below for explanatory diagram.
+See figure 2 below for explanatory diagram.